 My parents have a living trust.
 What is the trustee fee for an estate worth between $5 and $10 million dollars, where I have an account split between the two trusts and I did all the paperwork?

 Professional trustees generally charge an annual fee based on the amount of funds in the trust.
 Typically, this is between 0.8% and 1.2% of the funds under management for the first $2 million and then becomes a smaller percentage on amounts above $2 million.
-Though not all trust companies post their fee schedules on-line, here are a couple:
+Though not all trust companies post their fee schedules online, here’s one from Edward Jones: